gabrielStanovsky/unified-factuality/README.md

 ./scripts/convert_corpora.sh
 ```

-The converted unified corpus should be created in the [unified directory](data/unified).
+The converted unified corpus should be created in the [unified corpus directory](data/unified).

 ### Format